craftercms/docs/source/developers/plugins/plugin-descriptor.rst

 - ``installation.parentXpath`` is an XPath selector for the element where the plugin will be added, required when installation-type is *preview-app*
 - ``installation.elementXpath`` is an XPath selector to check if the plugin is already present in the configuration and used to remove the config when the plugin is uninstalled
-- ``installation.element.name`` is the element name to be wired in your site configuration file so the plugin will show up in Studio
+- ``installation.element.name`` is the element name to be wired in your project configuration file so the plugin will show up in Studio
   Available values are **control** (for *form-control* installation type), **datasource** (for *form-datasource* installation type) and for *preview-app* installation type, the start of the section the plugin needs to be inserted in, e.g. *configuration*, etc.
 - ``installation.element.children`` contains any number of **name** and **children** describing your plugin, such